Courses for Solicitors & Professionals

 - The Higher Courts (Criminal Advocacy) Qualification, which entitles you to exercise rights of audience in criminal proceedings in the higher courts.

-This brand new two-day course has been designed by The City Law School in conjunction with The Law Society and is designed to prepare delegates with the knowledge and skills to apply for formal assessment to gain access to the panel of accredited practitioners.
+This two-day course has been designed by The City Law School in conjunction with The Law Society

 The City Law School has partnered with QLTS Advantage to provide an online training course to prepare lawyers for the Qualified Lawyers Transfer Scheme (QLTS) assessments administered by Kaplan UK.